Coronavirus Has Now Spread To All Regions Of Mainland China

 Updated at 11:40 a.m.
 ET

-The deadly strain of coronavirus that emerged in Wuhan, China, has now spread to every part of the Chinese mainland, from Shanghai to Tibet.
+The deadly strain of coronavirus that emerged in Wuhan has now spread to every part of mainland China, from Shanghai to Tibet.
 The rapid increase prompted Russia to close its long border with China on Thursday.

-The coronavirus has now been found in at least 20 countries since the outbreak began last month, with the Philippines and India the latest countries to report cases.
+The coronavirus has now been found in at least 20 countries since the outbreak began last month, with the Philippines and India being the latest countries to report cases.
 It's expected to keep growing: Respiratory virus experts in Hong Kong say they believe the outbreak's peak is still months away, likely in late spring.

 "Ben Cowling, a professor of infectious disease epidemiology at the University of Hong Kong, says that in the last few days the trajectory of this outbreak has grown much clearer," NPR's Jason Beaubien reports from Hong Kong.
-He adds, "Cowling says the outbreak is just getting started and he expects to see increased levels of transmission globally including in the United States."
+He adds, "Cowling says the outbreak is just getting started, and he expects to see increased levels of transmission globally, including in the United States."

-"I think it's quite likely that you will see human-to-human transmission in U.S. cities within the next two or three weeks," Cowling says.

-There are concerns that a Chinese passenger aboard a cruise ship in Italy may have the coronavirus – a revelation that has kept more than 6,000 people on the ship while it sits at a port near Rome.
-Those aboard the ship, the Costa Smeralda, will remain in place until tests confirm whether the passenger, a 54-year-old woman from Macau, is carrying the contagious virus.
+There are concerns that a Chinese passenger aboard a cruise ship in Italy may have the coronavirus — a revelation that has kept more than 6,000 people on the ship while it sits at a port near Rome.
+Those aboard the ship, the Costa Smeralda, will remain in place until tests determine whether the passenger, a 54-year-old woman from Macau, is carrying the virus.

-The ship's medical staff placed both the woman and her traveling companion into isolation in the Costa Smeralda's shipboard hospital Wednesday night after suspecting that she might have the coronavirus, Costa Cruises tells NPR.
+The ship's medical staff placed the woman and her traveling companion into isolation in the Costa Smeralda's shipboard hospital Wednesday night after suspecting that she might have the coronavirus, Costa Cruises tells NPR.
 The company is a subsidiary of Carnival Cruise Line.

-The Costa Smeralda is currently on the last day of a seven-day roundtrip cruise in the western Mediterranean.
-It arrived back at its Italian home port of Civitavecchia Thursday morning after making stops in tourism-heavy areas such as Marseille, Barcelona, Mallorca.
+The Costa Smeralda is on the last day of a seven-day roundtrip cruise in the western Mediterranean.
+It arrived back at its Italian home port of Civitavecchia Thursday morning after making stops in tourism-heavy areas such as Marseille, Barcelona and Mallorca.

 The Costa Smeralda is the cruise line's newest ship in the Mediterranean, having made its first cruise just before Christmas.

 President Trump has created a special task force to coordinate the U.S. response to the new coronavirus, or 2019-nCoV.
-Led by Health and Human Services Secretary Alex Azar, the group includes Robert Redfield, director of the Centers for Disease Control and Prevention, as well as other health, security and transportation officials.
+Led by Health and Human Services Secretary Alex Azar, the group includes CDC Director Robert Redfield as well as other health, security and transportation officials.

 The World Health Organization says nations "must be on alert" to combat the coronavirus.